xieweiAlex/English_Learning/words-review.md

 I know you're excited, but we're still in a very **precarious** position. -

 ## words-April.md ##
+If you’ve been paying attention, you don’t need to have this data to tell you home prices are **bonkers** -
+Most doctors **erred on** the side of caution. -
 Some people have mobility challenges that make walking an **ordeal**, or even impossible -
 A search mission is **underway** after a boat **capsized** off the Louisiana coast.
 At least six people were rescued but several remain missing. -
 Bitcoin only has **imputed** value -